-For information on Arizona's MSA provisions, see the department's brochure, Pub 542, Medical Savings Accounts, at www.azdor.gov and click on Publications.
+For information on Arizona's MSA provisions, see the department's brochure, Pub 542, Medical Savings Accounts.

 You must add amounts received from an MSA here if any of the following apply.

 1 - You Withdrew Funds From Your MSA for Other Than Qualified Expenses